Château Gloria 2009

 About the wine:

 An elegant wine with beautiful aromatic depth.
 Smooth and velvety on the palate, with notes of blackcurrant and blackberry, and subtle oak.
-A licorice-tinged finish.
+A finish with hints of licorice.

 About the estate: